SalomePlatform/adao/doc/en/advanced.rst

 is to read the old ADAO case file with the new SALOME/ADAO module, and save it with a new name.

-Switching from 7.x to 7.y with x < y
+Switching from 7.x to 7.y with y > x
 ++++++++++++++++++++++++++++++++++++

 There is no known incompatibility for the ADAO case files.
 The upgrade procedure